kc4x4sar/d4h-typescript/README.md

 * launch: `npm run launch`

 Build simply builds the test project, while launch both builds and runs it.
 If you've made changes to lib, be sure to build there first.

+Before launching, you should setup environment variables. `sample.env` shows you what variables are necessary.
+Copy the contents to a new file, `.env`, in the same folder and populate it appropriately.